df-bio/staubli_val3_driver/staubli_val3_driver/README.md

 the driver, otherwise a runtime error will be displayed on the teach pendant and the driver will not work.

-Two sockets (TCP Servers) are required.
+Three sockets (TCP Servers) are required.

 #### CS8

  From `Main menu`:

 1. Control panel --> I/O --> Socket --> TCP Servers
-2. Configure two sockets
+2. Configure three sockets
+   * Name: Cartesian, Port: 11001, Timeout: -1, End of string: 13, Nagle: Off
    * Name: Feedback, Port: 11002, Timeout: -1, End of string: 13, Nagle: Off
    * Name: Motion, Port: 11000, Timeout: -1, End of string: 13, Nagle: Off